History of the Green Party of England and Wales: Early years (1990–2008)

-In 1991 Green Party spokesman and TV sports presenter David Icke created considerable embarrassment for the Party when he revealed his extreme political and spiritual beliefs.He appeared in a tv drama Die Kinder 1990 episode 4 in his capacity as spokesman.
+In 1991, then Green Party spokesman and TV sports presenter David Icke created considerable embarrassment for the Party when he revealed his extreme political and spiritual beliefs.
+He appeared in a tv drama Die Kinder 1990 episode 4 in his capacity as spokesman.
 He was subsequently forced to leave the party.

 There were six principal speakers in the Green Party until 1991, when changes advocated by the Green 2000 grouping reduced this to two.

 Seeking to capitalise on the Greens' success in the European Parliament elections, a group named Green 2000 was established in July 1990, arguing for an internal reorganisation of the party in order to develop it into an active electoral force capable of securing seats in the House of Commons.
 Its proposed reforms included a more centralised structure, the replacement of the existing party council with a smaller party executive, and the establishment of delegate voting at party conferences.
 Many party members opposed the reforms, believing that they would undermine the party's internal democracy and, amid the arguments, some members left the party.
 Although Green 2000 proposals were defeated at the party's 1990 conference, they were overwhelmingly carried at their 1991 conference, resulting in an internal restructuring of the party.
 Between the end of 1990 and mid-1992, the party lost over half its members, with those polled indicating that frustration over a lack of clear and effective party leadership was a significant reason in their decision.
 The party fielded more candidates than it had ever done before in the 1992 general election but performed poorly, although it did win its first seat with the election of Cynog Dafis in Ceredigion and Pembroke North, who stood on a join ticket with Plaid Cymru.
 In 1993, the party adopted its "Basis for Renewal" program in an attempt to bring together conflicting factions and thus saved the party from bankruptcy and potential demise.
 The party sought to escape its reputation as an environmentalist single-issue party by placing greater emphasis on social policies.

 Recognising their poor performance in the 1992 national election, the party decided to focus on gaining support in local elections, targeting wards where there was a pre-existing support base of Green activists.
 In 1993, future party leader and MP Caroline Lucas gained a seat in Oxfordshire County Council, with other gains following in the 1995 and 1996 local elections.